olpeh/olpeh.github.io/_posts/2021-02-23-modern-marquee.md

 excerpt: '<marquee> is deprecated and should not be used, but sometimes you need similar functionality even in modern web development.'
 author: 'Olavi Haapala'
 author_twitter: '0lpeh'
-tags: marquee CSS animations A11Y
+tags: marquee CSS animations accessibility
 ---

 ## What Even Is/Was marquee?